Gageperrin/it-notes/terraform.md

 Other options include `prevent_destroy` for databases (this **does not** override `terraform destroy`), `ignore_changes` to prevent `terraform apply` from reverting tags or other changes in a configuration file that conflict with a server, among other lifecycle rules.

 Immutable infrastructure cannot be updated without provisioning new infrastructure.
 This allows for more stringent oversight of infrastructure maintenance and prevents configuration drift.

+### Datasources

+Datasources allow Terraform to read attributes of resources provisioned outside its control.
+A data block can be specified in the configuration file with syntax:
+`
+data "local_file" "dog" {
+  filename = "root/dog.txt"
+}
+`

+It is written like a resource block but with data specified instead.
+A data source can only read infrastructure and cannot be created, update, or destroyed like other Terraform resources.

+Data can be then be called through `data.local_file.filename`.

+### Meta-Arguments

+Meta-arguments can be used to replicate commands in the same way as shell scripting is used.
+Previous examples have been `depends_on` and `lifecycle`.

+`count` is another popular meta-argument.
+If `count = 3` is specified within a resource block, three resources will be generated.
+However, these will be identical and is not a best practice.
+It is better to specify a list of variable defaults for Terraform to cycle through and specify these in the main configuration file.
+For example, `filename = var.filename[count.index]`.
+For an abstracted count of variables, use `count = length(var.filename)` for example to generate a count based on how many items are in the variable array.

+`for_each` is a better argument to use instead of `count` for navigating maps or sets.
+However it cannot sort through strings.
+However a list of strings can be converted to a set mid-process using `for_each = toset(var.filename)`.

+### Version Constraints

+Inconsisent versioning can cause problems for maintaining configurations.
+It is possible to use earlier versions of a plugin provider using `terraform` code blocks with `source` and `version` arguments within the object.
+The `version` argument can also take comparative operators to specify certain version ranges including pessimistic constraint operator `~`.

+## Terraform with AWS

+(I skipped several of these lessons as I am already proficient in these features of AWS.)